 We can start once our infant’s first tooth is visible.

-At first I encountered resistance trying to brush my baby’s teeth as he refuse to open his mouth, but I tried to make it fun by showing him a video of an infant brushing teeth and enjoying it.
+At first, I encountered resistance trying to brush my baby’s teeth as he refuses to open his mouth, but I tried to make it fun by showing him a video of infant brushing teeth and enjoying it.
 Since then, he is quite willing to brush his teeth.